 Palliative Care Consultancy in the Hume Region is provided by GV Health – West Hume Consultancy, and Albury Wodonga Health – East Hume Consultancy

 The West Hume consultancy team consists of:

-The primary role of the team is clinical consultation, providing assistance with complex symptom management.
+The primary role of the team is clinical consultation for complex symptom management for patients with life limiting illnesses.
 Additional elements of the role include education, research and quality improvement.

-- managing patients’, symptoms and emotional and spiritual needs.
+- managing symptoms, emotional and spiritual needs of Palliative patients.